galenlim/hackthebox-htb-writeups/monteverde.md

 `enum4linux 10.10.10.172 | grep -v uninitialized | tee enum4linux.out`

-Enum4linux produces many error messages, so an inverse grep is used here to remove the error messages before saving it to the file `enum4linux.out`.
+Enum4linux (at least the one I'm using) produces many error messages, so an inverse grep is used here to remove the error messages before saving it to the file `enum4linux.out`.

 The `tee` commands prints the results to stdout as well so that we can review sooner.